NAMED TO THE 2018 LIST OF BEST HISTORICAL MATERIALS

-For more than a century, presidents have created advisory groups (also called committees, commissions, boards, blue ribbon panels, or task forces) to advise them on particular issues.
+For more than a century, presidents have created advisory groups (also called committees, commissions, boards, blue ribbon panels, or task forces) to advise them on particular problems or issues.
 Typically the group’s task is to analyze a situation, give an explanation for the cause of the problem, and make recommendations for change.